 6. You can also use anti-fog products, such as special cloths, that will keep your filter and lens from getting fog in them when shooting in humid places

-7. It will also prevent the sand ,when shooting in the beach or on windy days, from getting into your lens and also from scratching the front element of your lens.
+7. It will also prevent the sand, when shooting on the beach or on windy days, from getting into your lens and also from scratching the front element of your lens.

-8. Always keep something to clean your filters and lenses in your bag; wether it is a glass cleaning tissue or an air blowing rocket.
+8. Always keep something to clean your filters and lenses in your bag; whether it is a glass cleaning tissue or an air blowing rocket.

 10. Now you are ready to go out and shoot, go explore with your filters and get to know them so you can get the best results in each situation.